Chris Ofili’s hermetic imagination calls us to the mythic depths of psyche — a realm of vitalized eros.

 “I would say so; there is a mystical quality to his thinking.”

 I had to know if Ofili understood this; not just because it was self-affirming.
-It’s because psychologist and artists can enter into a new era, where we acknowledge explicitly what’s going on with psyche: it’s beautiful, erotic, dangerous, infinite in its unknownness (potential), mythic, imaginative and access to all of this is the source of, not just healing, but vitality.
+It’s because psychologists and artists must increasingly acknowledge, quite explicitly what’s going on with psyche: it’s beautiful, erotic, dangerous, infinite in its unknownness (potential), mythic, imaginative and access to all of this is the source of, not just healing, but vitality.

 Eros is the waters — let the fountain flow from the ocean, let it rain and let it flood when it must.
 Through the body or through the mind, eros is the meaningful, excited flow of vitalized life that knows no boundaries.